 Use of Microsoft Excel®

 CPA Candidates will be required to sort, filter, and compare data sets in TBSs to “determine trends, identify missing or duplicate transactions, or highlight anomalies within data.”
-The Excel-based TBSs that assess data analytics with Excel are to be introduced in the AUD section beginning October 1, 2020, with the revised CPA Exam Blueprint to be introduced on April 1, 2020.
+The Excel-based TBSs that assess data analytics with Excel are to be introduced in the AUD section 6 months after the revised CPA Exam Blueprints are introduced.

 Use of SOC 1 Reports